Enalye/minuit/readme.md

 To receive, you can use `mnCanReceiveInput` to check whether there is messages to be read.
 Then you can use `mnReceiveInput` to get the actual message.
+Messages are validated so you don't get truncated data.

 ```d
 MnInputHandle input = mnOpenInput(0);